elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_06.md

 !!! note "Installing your own local instance of Whisper (advanced)"

     1. Install Whisper directly from GitHub: `pip install -U openai-whisper`, or from the repository at [https://github.com/openai/whisper](https://github.com/openai/whisper)
     2. Install ffmpeg if not already available:
-          macOS: `brew install ffmpeg`
+       - macOS: `brew install ffmpeg`
-          Windows: `choco install ffmpeg`
+       - Windows: `choco install ffmpeg`
-     3. Save your transcription script as thecode.py in a text editor
+    3. Save your transcription script as `thecode.py` in a text editor

     ??? abstract "Transcription script"

-          `import whisper`
+        ```python
+        import whisper

-          `model = whisper.load_model("base")`
+        model = whisper.load_model("base")
-          `result = model.transcribe(”audio.mp3")`
+        result = model.transcribe("audio.mp3")

-          `with open("transcript.txt", "a") as f:`
+        with open("transcript.txt", "a") as f:
-          `print(result["text"], file=f)`
+            print(result["text"], file=f)
+        ```

         **Variables:**
-          `base` is the model size (small, medium, etc.)
+        - `base` — model size (small, medium, etc.)
-          `audio.mp3` is the name of your audio file (.m4a, .wav, .flac)
+        - `audio.mp3` — your audio file (.m4a, .wav, .flac)
-          `transcript.txt` is the name of your output transcript
+        - `transcript.txt` — name of your output transcript

-     4. Place your audio file (e.g. video1234.mp3) in the same directory
+    4. Place your audio file (e.g. `audio1234.mp3`) in the same directory
-     5. Open a terminal and navigate to that folder `cd path/to/your/files`
+    5. Open a terminal and navigate to that folder: `cd path/to/your/files`
-     5. Run the script `python3 thecode.py`
+    6. Run the script: `python3 thecode.py`
-     6. Wait for transcription to complete—your output will appear in the same directory
+    7. Wait for transcription to complete — your output will appear in the same directory

 !!! question "Reflection"